Finding Legal Help

 To ask the court for a name change, you will need to fill out all the forms in the Forms section below, file them with the court, and go to the scheduled hearing.
 If you are changing your name because of marriage or divorce, please see those sections below.

-The first step in the name change process is to request a certification from the Utah Department of Corrections showing that you are not on the sex offender registry.
-Fill out the form and mail it and a self-addressed stamped envelope to the Department of Corrections at the address listed on the form.
-It may take some time for the Department of Corrections to complete the form and return it to you.
+The first step in the name change process is to request a certification from the Utah Department of Corrections Offender Registration Program showing whether you are on the Sex and Kidnap Offender Registry or the Child Abuse Offender Registry.
+Fill out the form and mail it and a self-addressed stamped envelope to the Offender Registration Program at the address listed on the form.
+If you do not include a self-addressed stamped envelope, the Offender Registration Program will not return the form to you.
+It may take some time for the Offender Registration Program to complete the form and return it to you.

 Name Change Because of Marriage